cs1302uga/cs1302-hw7.5/README.md

    1. **Recompile and run.**

-1. Stage and commit your changes.
+1. Make sure your code passes the `checkstyle` audit, then stage and commit all changes.

 1. If you completed the steps correctly, your app should look similar to the screenshot provided above.
 Congratulations on a good looking app!